Charles Murray Shouted Down, Assaulted By Angry Middlebury College Protesters

 — PEN America (@PENamerican) March 3, 2017

 Even after the lecture, however, things continued to escalate.
-According to Middlebury spokesman Bill Burger, he, professor Allison Stranger and Murray were confronted by numerous students as they walked to the school’s parking lot.
-The three of them were shoved and pushed, with a protester even pulling professor Stranger’s hair.
+According to Middlebury spokesman Bill Burger, he, Professor Allison Stranger, and Murray were confronted by numerous students as they walked to the school’s parking lot.
+The three of them were shoved and pushed, with a protester even pulling Professor Stranger’s hair.

-Burger, Stranger and Murray were confronted even when they were already inside a car.
+Burger, Stranger, and Murray were confronted even when they were already inside a car.
 As they were trying to leave, a group of protesters climbed on the hood of the vehicle and banged on the windows.
 In a later statement to TIME, Murray stated that what he experienced in Middlebury was no less than physical assault.

 “We were confronted by a mob that man-handled us that — had it not been for the security guards — at the very least, I would have been on the ground.
 I’ve never encountered anything close to this, both in the open-ended protest — not letting me speak at all — and the ferocity.”

-Despite the lecture’s violent results, Burger stated that the school still believes that the school made the right decision in inviting the author to the campus.
+Despite the lecture’s violent results, Burger stated that the school still believes that they made the right decision in inviting the author to the campus.

 “We’re confident we did the right thing,” he said.
 “We were determined that this event go forward.
 We felt it upheld a core principle of this institution and of higher education, which is one of free expression and free speech.”